A Large-Scale Dataset for Molecular Structure-Language Description via a Rule-Regularized Method: Dataset Collection and Validation

 \subsection{Ablation Study}

-We perform a set of ablation studies to analyze the impact of major design choices in our data generation pipeline. \begin{itemize}[leftmargin=-0pt, label={}, topsep=0pt, itemsep=0pt, parsep=\parskip, wide=0pt] \item[\textbf{Effect of Atom-Matching Filtering}] To evaluate this effect, we validate $\num{2000}$ samples with the same difficulty-level distribution as the main validation set.
-This set largely overlaps with the previously validated samples; the final validation set earlier consists of samples from this ablation study that pass the atom-matching check, supplemented with additional passing samples.
+We perform ablation studies to analyze the impact of major design choices in our generation pipeline. \begin{itemize}[leftmargin=-0pt, label={}, topsep=0pt, itemsep=0pt, parsep=\parskip, wide=0pt] \item[\textbf{Effect of Atom-Matching Filtering}] To evaluate this effect, we validate $\num{2000}$ samples with the same difficulty-level distribution as the main validation set.
+This set largely overlaps with the main validation set reported in Table~\ref{tab:data_generation_stat}: the main validation set is constructed by taking the passing samples from this ablation set and supplementing with additional passing samples to reach $\num{2000}$.
 Among these samples, {$97.7\%$} pass the atom-matching check, indicating that the filter preserves the vast majority of generated data and does not significantly reduce generation efficiency.

-We then apply the same hybrid validation procedure described above to both the passing and failing subsets, with results reported in Table~\ref{tab:ablation-metadata-atomfilter}.
+We then apply the same hybrid validation procedure described above to both the passing and failing subsets.
 For samples that pass the atom-matching filter, description precision remains comparable to the main validation results, achieving an overall precision of $98.6\%$.
-In contrast, precision drops sharply to $27.7\%$ for the small subset that fail the filter, demonstrating that atom-matching effectively removes incorrectly labeled samples.
+In contrast, precision drops sharply to $27.7\%$ for the small subset that fails the filter, demonstrating that atom-matching effectively removes incorrectly labeled samples.
+Detailed results are reported in Appendix Table~\ref{tab:ablation-metadata-atomfilter}.

-\item[\textbf{Effect of Structure Metadata}] We ablate the use of structural metadata to evaluate whether injecting this information improves description precision.
-Specifically, we regenerate descriptions for the same set of molecules used in the atom-matching filtering study, using identical generation models but providing only the SMILES string and IUPAC name, without structural metadata (see Prompt~\ref{prompt:desp_gen_wo_metadata} in the Appendix).
+\item[\textbf{Effect of Structure Metadata}] We ablate structural metadata to evaluate whether injecting this information improves description precision.
+Specifically, we regenerate descriptions for the same set of molecules used in the atom-matching filtering study, using identical generation models but providing only the SMILES and IUPAC name, without structural metadata (see Appendix Prompt~\ref{prompt:desp_gen_wo_metadata}).